NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B)
     - Changed to be old 6B animation with old 5B(B) damage
     - Ends sooner
+- 5A
-- 5A charge time changed from 10f to 8f
+    - Charge time changed from 10f to 8f
+    - Grabbable the entire move
 - 2B(B)
     - Has more lift
     - Can be done on whiff